+Occupancy of a building or premises in part for one use and in part for some other use not customarily accessory to the first use.
 A single structure which contains separate residential and non-residential areas intended for both residential and non-residential uses concurrently and shares a common wall or floor with direct access between the residential and non-residential areas.
+More than one use shall be permitted where otherwise appropriate in the HC and NC Districts.
+See also Live/Work Unit.